10 Premium Investment Immigration Programs for UHNWIs

 10. North Macedonia – Citizenship by Investment

-North Macedonia’s program for investment immigration is an interesting option as it’s one of the fastest citizenship by investment programs, on the market.
-It also gives you the travel benefits of an EU country without all the complexities that come along with being a part of the EU.
+Holding citizenship in North Macedonia gives you the travel benefits of an EU country without all the complexities that come along with being a part of the EU.

 To obtain citizenship in North Macedonia, you must invest €400,000 as a direct investment in new facilities (except for those in the hospitality sector) and employ ten workers for at least one year.

-This may seem like a lot, but North Macedonia is among the most business-friendly countries in Eastern Europe, with a flat tax of 10% for companies and individuals and many great incentives for factories.
+This may seem like a lot, but North Macedonia is among the most business-friendly countries in Eastern Europe, with a flat tax of 10% for companies and individuals.
+The country also offers many great incentives for factories.

 There is another option as well: A foreigner can obtain Macedonian citizenship by investment if they invest at least €200,000 of capital per person in a private investment fund for at least two years.